Gaza servants scuffle in unity government salary dispute

 "Why is it our fault?
 Go and ask your Hamas leaders who signed the deal - why prevent us from feeding our families?" countered a PA civil servant.

-"(Haniyeh) ... urged Qatar and Arab brothers to provide aid to the government of national unity in order to enable it to carry out its financial obligations to employees in Gaza and the West Bank and His Highness accepted," the statement read.
+Contacts were under way between officials from Hamas and Abbas's Fatah movement to try and resolve the crisis.

-Palestinian officials in Gaza did not disclose the amount of aid or the period over which it would be provided.
+"Be patient and give the unity government a chance to work," said its spokesman, Ehab Bessaiso.

-Hamas is shunned by the West over its refusal to recognise Israel and renounce violence.
+Palestinian officials hope the payroll of the former Hamas government, an entity shunned by the West over Hamas's refusal to recognise Israel or renounce violence, can now be met with international donor funds provided to the PA.

-Despite Israeli objections, the main donors to the PA, the United States and the European Union, have accepted the unity government, noting that it is comprised of politically unaffiliated technocrats and is committed to the principles of a peaceful solution with Israel.
+Despite Israeli objections, the United States and the European Union, main donors to the PA, have accepted the unity government, noting that it is comprised of politically unaffiliated technocrats and is committed to the principles of a peaceful solution with Israel.

-(Additional reporting by Ali Sawafta in Ramallah, Editing by Jeffrey Heller, Ori Lewis and Ralph Boulton)
+(Additional reporting by Ali Sawafta in Ramallah, Editing by Jeffrey Heller and Ralph Boulton)